The Invariant Measures of some Infinite Interval Exchange Maps: Background on translation surfaces

 acts on the collection of surfaces obtainable from Thurston's construction.
-If the matrix $A$ lies in this group, the surface $A \big(S(\G, \w)\big)=S(\G', \w)$ with $\G'$ arising from $\G$ by changing the bipartite and ribbon graph structure on $\G$ in a way that depends on $A$.
-Note that this matrix group also acts on directions, and on the group $\rhoa{G}$ by conjugation.
-We will frequently this dihedral group action to simplify proofs in this paper. \end{remark}
+If the matrix $A$ lies in this group, the surface $A \big(S(\G, \w)\big)=S(\G', \w)$ with $\G'$ arising from $\G$ by changing the bipartite and ribbon graph structures on $\G$ in a way that depends on $A$.
+Note that this matrix group also acts on directions, and on the group $G$ through its action on the representation $\rhoa{G}$ by conjugation.
+We will use this dihedral group action to reduce the number of cases we need to consider in several proofs in this paper. \end{remark}